 How to Win Friends and Influence People, by Dale Carnegie

 Drive, by Daniel H. Pink

 The 21 Irrefutable Laws of Leadership, by John C. Maxwell

 All of these titles are also available on Audible for those who prefer to learn by listening.

-You can also take online classes in leadership.
+You can also take online classes in sales leadership.
 Universities like Harvard, Stanford, Georgetown, MIT and Cornell offer leadership courses, programs or certificates you can do virtually.
 But you can also look at platforms like Coursera, Udemy or MasterClass.

 5. Brush up on the tools your current leaders use to manage the business.

-If you are going to move into a leadership role, it’s critical that you are comfortable with the tools you’ll need to be successful.
+If you are going to move into a sales leadership role, it’s critical that you are comfortable with the tools you’ll need to be successful.
 These include CRM reports, financial reports, analytics tools, etc. Ask your current sales leader for advice on what you should be familiar with and tips for getting up to speed.

 Finally, remember: If you’ve always wanted to be a leader, perseverance is key.
 Continue improving your skills and your knowledge, and don’t give up.
 You will find the right opportunity, and when you do, you’ll be prepared.

 Are you ready to be a sales leader?
 Know the 5 Signs That You’re Ready to Be a Sales Leader